The goddess Astarte

 All through the Hellenistic and Roman periods in West Asia people kept on worshipping Astarte.
-But when most people converted to Christianity in the 400s AD, they stopped thinking about Astarte so much.
+People probably worshipped Astarte in Sassanian Iran, too.
+But when most people converted to Christianity and Buddhism in the 400s AD, they stopped thinking about Astarte so much.

 Ancient Mesopotamians, by Elena Gambino (2000).
 For kids, retellings of Mesopotamian stories and lots of context.